ecmnet/MAVGCL/MAVGCL/readme.md

 ## In-Flight Analysis for PX4

 This JavaFx based tool enables PX4 Users to record and analyse data published via UDP.
-It is not intended to replace GCL.
+It is not intended to replace the official groundcontrol QGC.